‘Cash Me Ousside’: Danielle Bregoli Declares War On The Kardashians

-It’s already pretty clear that Danielle Bregoli has no filter and she’ll say whatever it takes to get people talking.
+It’s already pretty clear that Danielle Bregoli has no filter and will say whatever it takes to get people talking.
 The Dr. Phil project has become a household name because of her bad behavior and her new catchphrase, “Cash me ousside!
 How bow dah?”
-Now the 13-year old Bregoli has possibly taken her bad girl act too far after she decided to start a feud with the entire Kardashian family.
+Now, the 13-year-old Bregoli has possibly taken her bad girl act too far after she decided to start a feud with the entire Kardashian family.

 Bregoli already has been banned from one airline after proving that her bad attitude is way more than an act.
 Danielle can never fly on Spirit Airlines again after a brawl earlier this month.
 So while she was getting ready to board a flight at LAX and spewing some anti-Kardashian venom, it’s safe to say she was flying with another airline.